cjayride/CraftingFilter_Fork/README.md

 Any category which has the **None** type in it will show all items.

 Categories are sorted alphabetically with the category with **None** in it at the top.

+## Known Issues

+Menu items are spaced incorrectly if game is in window mode and not fully expanded.
+Menu items DO space correctly if the game is in window mode fully expanded, and full-screen mode.

 ## Configuration